dafny-lang/dafny/docs/DafnyRef/UserGuide.md

     with the statement's body directly inside.
 The alternative, default compilation strategy is to calculate the quantified variable bindings separately as a collection of tuples, and then execute the statement's body for each tuple.
-    Not all `forall` statements can be sequentialized; See https://github.com/dafny-lang/dafny/blob/master/Source/Dafny/Compilers/SinglePassCompiler.cs#L3493-L3528 for details.
+    Not all `forall` statements can be sequentialized; See [the implementation](https://github.com/dafny-lang/dafny/blob/master/Source/Dafny/Compilers/SinglePassCompiler.cs#L3493-L3528) for details.

 [^feature-note-2]: This refers to an expression such as `['H', 'e', 'l', 'l', 'o']`, as opposed to a string literal such as "Hello".